 - National Wildlife Federation’s Great American Campout

-It’s Summer and Time to Celebrate the Outdoors!
+It’s Time to Celebrate the Outdoors!

 While we are celebrating these accomplishments for our nation’s public lands and waters, rural communities and the outdoor recreation industry, we must also acknowledge that the pandemic has not been an economic boom for every community, business or employee, and not every American has the same access to the outdoors.
 We take this to heart and it is why we as an industry are focused on working with rural communities to build or improve their outdoor recreation economies through resources like our rural economic development toolkit.
 It is also why we have partnered with outdoor recreation industry businesses to create the Together Outdoors coalition to raise awareness of equity and inclusion issues in outdoor experiences and provide education and awareness to help eliminate existing barriers.